christianmolnar/mypersonalassistant/shared/areas/Performance_Check-Ins/copilot_area_docs/performance_check_in_structure.md

-# Connect Document Structure
+# Performance_Check-In Document Structure

-This document outlines the recommended structure for Connect documents, providing a clear framework for organizing reflections on past performance and plans for future development.
+This document outlines the recommended structure for Performance_Check-In documents, providing a clear framework for organizing reflections on past performance and plans for future development.

 ## Section 1: Reflect on the Past